WilsonBillkia/bane/README.md

 Then run...
 ```
-vagrant up all
+vagrant up
 ```
-This reads the Vagrantfile and provides two virtual Ubuntu Xenial servers - bane and cia.
+This reads the Vagrantfile and provides a virtual Ubuntu Xenial server called bane.
-The Vagrantfile also copies your public key to authorized_users on each server, sets up a private network of 192.168.33.0 (in addition to the default management network which Vagrant provides), and gives each guest an interface onto it.
+The Vagrantfile also copies your public key to authorized_users on the server, sets up a private network of 192.168.33.0 (in addition to the default management network which Vagrant provides), and gives the virtual guest an interface onto it.

-You should now be able to ssh into either machine using their ip address and username vagrant.
-Ansible commands and playbooks should now also work on the guests.
+You should now be able to ssh into the machine using its ip address and the username vagrant.
+Ansible commands and the playbook should now also work on the guest.

-NB you can also just run vagrant up bane or vagrant up cia to provision and boot individual guests.

 ```
 ansible-playbook chainlink_install.yml